This page is part of © FOTW Flags Of The World website

 Burgee of SNT - Image by Ivan Sache, 16 July 2002/P>

-La Trinité-sur-Mer (1,500 inhabitants) is a sea resort located on the Atlantic Ocean, at the mouth of the river Crach.
+La Trinité-sur-Mer (1,500 inhabitants) is a sea resort located on the Atlantic Ocean, at the mouth of river Crach.
 The town is named after a chapel consecrated to the Holy Trinity.
 After the building of a modern marina in 1970, La Trinité rapidly became the Mecca of French offshore yachting.
-Several "Formula-One" sailboats are moored there.

-Société Nautique de la Trinité-sur-Mer (SNT) was founded in 1879 and is currently the French yacht club with the largest membership.
+Société Nautique de la Trinité-sur-Mer (SNT, website) was founded in 1879 and is currently the French yacht club with the largest membership.
 Its burgee is a 1:2 triangular flag, horizontally divided blue-red with two white triangles placed along the hoist.

 Ivan Sache, 16 July 2002